There’s a popular business analysis tool known as S.W.O.T. It provides a method for looking at strengths, weaknesses

 However, it can be useful on a personal level as well.
 Managers and leaders should take time during annual reviews and goal setting to add this powerful view as well.
 Here’s how it can work.

-A plan of action using a Personal SWOT Analysis can be developed for every aspect of development and execution because there are always three critical components in every chosen role:
+A plan of action using a Personal SWOT Analysis can be developed for every aspect of development and execution because there are always three critical components in every chosen role you may serve.
+Whether you are husband, wife, father, mother, community leader, volunteer or other, you can SWOT your contribution to that effort.

 Identity, Purpose, and Intention.